SimmeringRook/simmeringrook.github.io/courses/PH403/Winter/WorkingDraft.md

 ---
-title: "Cartographer: Using Python to Create Maps of Curved Spacetime and Differential Scattering Cross-sections of Low-Mass Objects about a Schwarzschild Black Hole"
+title: "Cartographer: Using Python to Animate the Motion of Low-Mass Objects about a Schwarzschild Blackhole"
 author:
   - Thomas Knudson `\\\\`{=latex} Advised by Dr. Kathryn Hadley
 subtitle: "Department of Physics, OSU"
-date: "February 21, 2022"
+date: "April 30, 2022"
 geometry:
  - a4paper
  - margin=2cm